 In the science division at Illinois Wesleyan, 95 percent of the faculty hold an earned doctorate.

-As an engineering major, you will probably be in our 3-2 program.
+Students who plan to study engineering should be in our 3:2 program.
 You will study at Illinois Wesleyan for three years, then transfer to another school for two years of engineering courses — culminating with a B.A. degree from IWU and a B.S. in engineering from the cooperating institution.

 We have special affiliations with